NREL/PRAS/docs/src/PRAS/sysmodelspec.md

 *Table: PRAS resource parameters.
 Parameters in italic are fixed values; all others are provided as a time series.*

+The [system model exploration](@ref explore_systemmodel) section in the PRAS walkthrough example shows different ways to retrieve and visualize information from these assets.

 ## Regions
 PRAS does not represent the power system's individual electrical buses.
 Intead, PRAS **regions** are used to represent a collection of electrical buses